SnowFleix/gRPC-Pololu-Command-Handler/README.md

 ### Prerequisites

-Some knowledge of gRPC, .NET Framwork 4.7.2 and .NET Standard 1.5
+Some knowledge of gRPC, .NET Framework 4.7.2 and .NET Standard 1.5

 ### Installing